CarlosGrohmann/carlosgrohmann.github.io/pages/bjgeo.md

 <br>
 **Where is the submission link?**
 [Right here](https://mc04.manuscriptcentral.com/bjgeo-scielo).
 The submission system we use is ScholarOne.

+The full link is this: [https://mc04.manuscriptcentral.com/bjgeo-scielo](https://mc04.manuscriptcentral.com/bjgeo-scielo)

 <br>
 **I've never submitted a paper before.
 How does it work?**